kenders2000/distortionDetection/README.md

 ## Usage

-The program requires compiling using a C++ compiler and runs as a command line executable which analyses a wavfile and provides information as regards the level, location and effect on quality of any wind noise that may be present.
+The program requires compiling using a C++ compiler and runs as a command line executable which analyses a wavfile and provides information as regards the level, location and effect on quality of any distortion that may be present.

-Wav files must be 16 or 32 bit int, or 32 bit float PCM.
+Wav files must be 16 or 32 bit int, or 32 bit float PCM at 44.1 kHz.
 All channels are collapsed to one (average of all channels)

 ```
 windDet -i wav_filename -o output_filename  [-f 43] [-w 30] [-v 0]